TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

   - Web URL: https://github.com/{owner}/{repo}/commit/{commit_sha}

 ### Notes
-- Commit identifiers (commit_sha) are content-addressed and immutable.
-  No GitHub operation can modify an existing commit’s hash.
-- Branch movement, rebasing, force-pushes, or pull request association changes do not alter the identifier.
+- Branch movement, rebasing, or pull request association do not alter the commit identifier.
-- Repository rename or ownership transfer preserves commit identity under the new namespace (owner₂, repo₂, commit_sha)
-- Commit deletion renders the identifier non-addressable.
-Routing is terminated upon deletion
+- Repository deletion or garbage collection may affect addressability in practice, but such events are **assumed not to occur within the experimental scope**.

 ---